scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

-However, since implants are likely to have electrodes numbering in the hundreds or thousands, when assigning pulse trains across multiple electrodes this method will obviously rapidly become cumbersome.
+However, since implants are likely to have electrodes numbering in the hundreds or thousands, this method will obviously rapidly become cumbersome when assigning pulse trains across multiple electrodes.
 Therefore, an easier way is to assign pulse trains to electrodes via a dictionary: